stellafai/practicelibrary/src/pages/practice/objectives-key-results-okrs.md

   2. **T﻿he Key Result** - The how.
 The success criteria used to measure progress towards your outcome.
 whyDo: >-
+  For Customer Success Leaders, OKRs help ensure alignment and drive focus across multiple teams.
+Here’s how OKRs can make an impact:

-  Communication - OKRs connect strategy and execution by enabling the communication of your strategy to every person
+  * **Communication**: OKRs connect strategy and execution by enabling clear communication of your customer-centric goals across Sales, Onboarding, Product, and Customer Success teams.

-  **Focus** - Prioritising less, so you make big progress on less things, versus slight progress on lots of things.
+  * **Focus**: By prioritizing fewer objectives, your teams can make meaningful progress on high-impact goals, instead of spreading efforts thin.

-  **Align** - Have everyone moving in the same direction as a team, aiming for the same Objectives and measureing progress with the same Key Results.
-They also help teams know what is happening around them (up, down and sideways), so teams can align and collaborate more easily.
+  * **Alignment**: OKRs create transparency, ensuring all teams work toward the same objectives and measure progress with shared Key Results.
+They also improve cross-team awareness (up, down, and sideways), enabling better collaboration.

-  **C﻿ommitment -** When you are part of a team defining the problem you are going to solve, and there is clarity on how success is defined.
-You have the ingredients for autonomy and empowerment.
-People will naturally commit.

-  **Track** - Know how you are doing, so you can change if you need to.
-This transparency also fosters accountability... there are no locked cupboards or water melon reports
+  * **Commitment**: When teams contribute to defining OKRs, they develop a sense of ownership and accountability.
+This fosters autonomy, empowerment, and intrinsic motivation.

+  * **Tracking**: OKRs provide visibility into progress, enabling teams to pivot if necessary.
+Transparency fosters accountability—no locked cupboards or “watermelon reports” (green on the outside, red on the inside).

-  **R﻿esults** - S﻿etting stretch goals and maintaining focus on them, will inspire and motivate people to do great work.
-I﻿ndeed, teams that consistently used goal setting frameworks can achieved a 3X increase in productivity in 12 months (Source: Align)
+  * **Results**: Setting stretch goals inspires and motivates teams to achieve exceptional outcomes.
+In fact, teams consistently using OKRs can achieve up to a 3x increase in productivity within 12 months (Source: Align).

 howTo: >-
-  Writing OKRs should be a bottom-up (80%) and top-down (20% process).
-So thinking about the top-down, you should definitely make sure you have sight of the draft OKRs at the level above your team so you can align.
-If it's not clear, then have a chat with someone or ideally get them to present to your team as it's really key that your team all understand what bigger outcomes your team is working towards.
+  Writing OKRs is a **collaborative**, top-down (20%) and bottom-up (80%) process.
+Customer Success leaders play a critical role in setting the tone for alignment across teams.
+Here’s how:

   ## Step 1